 Doesn’t it seem like a significant portion of our laws in our hemisphere are crafted, supported and maintained by the one percent population, over the 99% (ninety nine percent) of the remaining population?

 How dare we also give such power to that 'one percent' (tiny group) to exercise their will and control over the social dynamics of the rest of the population with little to no accountability?

-As we all can clearly see the result; they in-turn used that 'self proclaim privilege' to keep themselves in power by continually exploiting the human labor resource and the natural God given resources of the earth in order to maintain their unconscionable privilege way of life, at the expense of us, the so-called lesser mortals.
+As we all can clearly see the result; they in-turn used that 'self-proclaim privilege' to keep themselves in power by continually exploiting the human labor resource and the natural God given resources of the earth in order to maintain their unconscionable privilege way of life, at the expense of us, the so-called lesser mortals.
 Any comment?

 Below is a copy of a letter I have received March 2018.
-I'm happy to share it with my viewers in an attempt to awaken our conscienceness of our plight as far as the criminal justice (or should I say the 'criminal injustice') system in New York is concern.
-TODAY MAY BE MY REALITY AS A VICTIM OF THIS CROOKED SYSTEM AND TOMORROW MAY BE IS YOURS!
+I'm happy to share it with my viewers in an attempt to awaken our consciousness of our plight as far as the criminal justice (or should I say the 'criminal injustice') system in New York is concern.
+TODAY MAY BE MY REALITY AS A VICTIM OF THIS CROOKED SYSTEM AND TOMORROW MAY BE YOURS!